Skip to main content

 Plan to get outside every day.
 You could go to the beach or park to throw a ball around.
 Take a walk or a run around the block.
 If the weather is good, try a dip in the ocean or dust off the bikes for a ride.

-Exercise supports both your physical and mental health.
+Activity supports both your physical and mental health.
 Even walking with a friend or on your own with music or a podcast will help keep you balanced during this busy time.

-6. Burning the candle at both ends?
-Prioritise your sleep
+6. Prioritise your sleep

-There's more than enough to manage during December and January with celebrations, kids finishing school, work winding up for the year and the whānau coming together.
+This can be a busy period with celebrations, kids finishing school, work winding up for the year and the whānau coming together.
 Sleep can be one thing we skimp on to fit more into the day.

 Sleep helps the body rest, restore and recover.
 Poor sleep is linked to an increased risk of heart disease, which is reason enough to aim for 7-8 hours of sleep a night.